 How to Create Database & Collection in MongoDB

-The Field Names of the document are “Employeeid” and “EmployeeName” and the Field values are “1” and “Smith’ respectively.
+The snapshot above shows a basic example of how a document would look.
+The field names of the document are “Employeeid” and “EmployeeName”, and the field values are “1” and “Smith” respectively.
 A bunch of documents would then make up a collection in MongoDB.

 Creating a database using “use” command

-Creating a database in MongoDB is as simple as issuing the “using” command.
+Creating a database in MongoDB is as simple as issuing the “use” command.
 The following example shows how this can be done.

 Code Explanation: